LouisFaure/pleorchis_project/README.md

 ```bash
 snakemake -j 1 main_contig_rDNA.fasta
 ```
+The output sequences are the ones that have been submitted to GenBank.

 #### Compare SSU/LSU sequences from "passenger" sample to main contig rDNA

-To confirm the identity of Passengers, we BLAST holozoa SSU or LSU sequences identified in Passengers samples against the identified main contig from Sailors
+To confirm the identity of Passengers, we BLASTed holozoan SSU or LSU-containing contigs from Passengers samples against the identified main contig from Sailors

 ```bash
 snakemake -j 1 blast-main_contig-SSU-Undetermined_S0_L001.txt